ry4ngch/React-Boilerplates/README.md

 - **`activeTabIndex`**  (Optional)
   - **Type**: `Integer`
   - **Description**: Initialize the tab content based on the set index.
+Default to 0, the first tab

-*Note: The tabs will automatically become an accordian when the screen size is less than 768px.
+> Note: The tabs will automatically become an accordian when the screen size is less than 768px.
 This is to cater to mobile responsive design*

 ### Usage:
 ```jsx